Leont/yamlish/README.md

 NAME
 ====

-YAMLish - a YAML parser/emitter written in pure perl6
+YAMLish - a YAML parser/emitter written in pure raku

 DESCRIPTION
 ===========

-This is a YAML parser written in pure-perl6.
+This is a YAML parser written in pure-raku.
 It aims at being feature complete (though there still a few features left to implement).
 Patches are welcome.

 INSTALLATION
 ============